Essential Nepal and India 2024-2025 Trip Notes

 Internet Access

-Internet access is good across India and many cafes, hotels and restaurants in cities of India provide free WiFi, but the connection may be spotty or slow.
+Internet access is good across India and many cafes, hotels and restaurants in cities of India provide free Wi-Fi, but the connection may be spotty or slow.
 India has a relatively widespread communication infrastructure and internet usage in major cities.
-WiFi coverage may be limited in remote areas.
+Wi-Fi coverage may be limited in remote areas.
 If you wish to use your own 3G/4G Data, be sure to enable data roaming on your mobile.
 Purchasing a Indian SIM card for the duration of your tour may be a cost-effective alternative.
 Make sure that your phone is unlocked before you leave home so a local SIM will be compatible.
 Your local guide will be able to provide advice on where to purchase data SIMs in India.

 Culture and Traditions

 With over 1.3 billion people speaking over 122 languages across 28 states and seven territories, it’s difficult to describe one unified culture or tradition for India.
 Put simply, the culture and traditions of the nation can vary quite substantially from city to city.
 However, India’s culture is among the world’s oldest with civilization beginning about 4,500 years ago.
 Today, India is a very diverse country and sees a large number of festivals and cultural traditions across the calendar year, mainly because of the prevalence of diverse religions and groups.
-Some of the nation’s largest festivals include Holi (Festival of Colour), Diwali (Festival of Lights) and Gujarat Kite Festival.
+Some of the nation’s largest festivals include Holi (Festival of Color), Diwali (Festival of Lights) and Gujarat Kite Festival.
 The concept of arranged marriage in India traces its origin to as early as the Vedic times, and still remains an integral part of ‘Indian Traditions’.
 In many parts of India, it is common to find three or four generations living together.
 The concept of family extends beyond the typical nuclear unit

 to encompass the wider family circle.
 These multigenerational families are sometimes essential to providing economic security to an individual, through work opportunities for example.
-However, the growth of urbanisation and migration has seen younger generations challenging these perceptions and traditions, with family networks spreading further across regions and occupations.
+However, the growth of urbanization and migration has seen younger generations challenging these perceptions and traditions, with family networks spreading further across regions and occupations.

 Religion, Etiquette, and How to Dress